judemusyoki/todos-react/README.md

 # Todo list app

 A todo list app built to showcase React Js styled using Material UI.
 The backend is configured using Firebase.
 The app uses local storage store data saved across browser sessions.
+The app also contains a dark and light mode.